-

 She began her work in urban design and architecture at Bernard Tschumi Architects and the New York City Department of City Planning, and she founded the Brooklyn-based nonprofit SUPERFRONT.
 McEwen earned her master’s degree in architecture at Columbia and bachelor’s degree at Harvard.

 Sander Dolder is a perceptive, enterprising, & collaborative business development leader with over 10 years of effective results transforming organizations and economies towards a low-carbon future by fostering innovation, growth, and systems change.
-I am currently a Senior Vice President at the New York City Economic Development Corporation where I design, build, & lead efforts to expand the NYC economy by catalyzing emerging sectors, developing innovation ecosystems, implementing sustainability strategies, and forging public-private partnerships:
+Formerly, I was a Senior Vice President at the New York City Economic Development Corporation where I design, build, and lead efforts to expand the NYC economy by catalyzing emerging sectors, developing innovation ecosystems, implementing sustainability strategies, and forging public-private partnerships:

 Sander is specialized in strategic foresight, innovation ecosystems, sustainability, impact investing, and organization design.